whatsadebugger/kubefun/README.md

 ## kubernetes

-random notes and knowledge for docker and kube
+random examples of docker and kubernetes with golang / python